For the past several years, the conversation around personal growth has centered on habits.

 Make completion visible instead of assumed.

-Build momentum until the mission is complete.
+Build momentum until the plan becomes progress.

 Where D/R fits